HashMapsData2Value/AlgorandFAQ/README.md

 - No heavy mining.
 In fact, computing the verified random function (i.e., running the "lottery") is trival.
 Thus, a participation node involved in consensus can be run on very simple hardware, e.g. a Raspberry Pi 4, and as consumer electronics improves over time, the cost of such a device will decrease as well.
 This lowers barriers of entry and ensures decentralization (as well as being good for the environment), with the bottleneck placed at actually spreading the messages around the network.

 - In Algorand, we do have relay nodes, and these have much higher hardware requirements, especially when it comes to networking.
 However, these are "dumb gossipers", they only contribute to speeding up the Algorand network.
 They do NOT take part in the consensus itself.

+- Note however that the relay nodes are currently whitelisted (only their IPs are explicitly allowed to serve as relay nodes) by Algorand.
+They are composed of early investors.
+Obviously this is a big point against decentralization, even though relay nodes are separate from the consensus mechanism itself, and is being addressed.
+The Algorand Foundation have announced a [pilot programme for community relay node running](https://algorand.foundation/news/community-relay-node-running-pilot/) as a first step toward allowing the community at large to run a relay node.

 ### Does Algorand suffer from "front-running" and "Miner Extractable Value"?